brendanconnolly/BlogPosts/Regression_Consistency.md

 Changes in consistency require more than just verification.
 Customer expections need to be managed.

+### Example changing gears / transmissions
+Manual or Automatic across the car industry you see the same indicators for gears.
+Even when they many not exactly be in line with the underlying technology in the car.
+In ht erare occurences when a car does not have traditional gear markers isnt the first reaction shock and curiousity?
+Followed by confusion, what does this do and why is it different.

 ########### Notes
 examples as separate slides.

+## Regression is like the mission statement of your product.
+General isn't vague, it's about having core understanding of users needs that people can grasp and uphold.
+Regression is about ensuring that service legacy is upheld in the face of new changes.